refinedev/refine/documentation/docs/data/hooks/use-infinite-list/index.md

 Dynamically changing the `pagination` properties will trigger a new request.
 The `fetchNextPage` method will increase the `pagination.current` property by one and trigger a new request as well.

+### Retrieving the Total Row Count

+When the `getList` method is called via `useInfiniteList`, the response should ideally contain the total count of rows (`rowCount`).
+This count is typically fetched from the `x-total-count` header in the response.
+If this header is missing, the `getList` method falls back to using the length of the paginated data array as the `rowCount`.

+For more information on how this works, refer to the [`getList` method documentation](https://refine.dev/docs/data/data-provider/#getlist).

 ```ts
 import { useInfiniteList } from "@refinedev/core";